 - Metal Furnace Operator

-Job Demand for Metal-Refining Furnace Operators and Tenders
+Job Opportunities for Metal-Refining Furnace Operators and Tenders

 In 2016, there was an estimated number of 17,700 jobs in the United States for Metal-Refining Furnace Operator or Tender.
 There is little to no growth in job opportunities for Metal-Refining Furnace Operator or Tender.
-There will be an estimated 1,500 positions for Metal-Refining Furnace Operator or Tender per year.
+The BLS estimates 1,500 yearly job openings in this field.